Dirt Bike Riding at Lake Tahoe

 Get yourself a US Forest Service topo map set for Tahoe and you won't get lost.

 For those wanting to stay out longer, there's also a little primitive camping in the area.

 How to get to the Castle Rock Trailhead.

 Start in Carson City, Nevada.
 Go South on Hwy 395 S. for 13 miles.
 At Hwy 88 turn South and go 2 miles.
 At State Route 207 Kingsbury Grade turn right.
 Now, you are going West.
 Continue on 207 for a little over 11 miles.
 When you see N. Benjamin Dr., turn right, and you will be going North.
 Go 1 1/2 miles and you will notice that N. Benjamin Drive turns into Andria Drive, and you are now on Andria Dr. This is a pretty drive in and of itself, since you are on a nice asphalt road winding its way up the side of the foothill, with upscale homes sparsely scattered around you.
 Look on your left, and you will see the place to park.
 It's called Castle Rock Trailhead.
 Now, it's time to explore and enjoy!

 Castle Rock Trailhead Map

 This Google map shows to road to the Castle Rock Trailhead and aerial view of the trail.
 You can also see Castle Rock as the crow flies to the West of the Castle Rock Trailhead.
 But, you won't be dirt biking all the way up to the top of Castle Rock, since it requires scrambling.
-If you want to see more trail details, and to scroll, zoom and print this full featured Google map, just click on it and Go There!
+If you want to see more trail details, or if you want to view the entire trail going North toward South Camp Peak, Duane Bliss Peak and finally Hwy 50 above Glenbrook, just click on the map to go to it on Google.